pratiksinghlad/SagaPattern/README.md

 ### 3. Database Setup

-The application uses Entity Framework Core with SQL Server LocalDB.
+The application uses Entity Framework Core with **SQLite and SQLCipher encryption**.
 The database will be created automatically on first run, or you can create it manually:

 ```bash
 # Navigate to the Host project directory